mike239x/incidence-th-prover/prover/README.md

-# cindy-init

-Starter of Cindy.
-Provides `cindy` variable to interact with Cindy.

 # geometry

 All the geometry stuff.

 # prover

-The main part.
+The main part, implementation of a proof-generating algorithm.

 # support